Virtual-Educator/SimLearning/ACCEPTANCE_TESTS.md

    - Run `npm install` to install dependencies.
    - Run `npm run dev` and open the served URL.
 The console should not show runtime errors.

-2. **Manifest loading**
+2. **Published manifest loading**
-   - The app requests `/simulations/csi-001/manifest.json` from the public folder at runtime.
+   - Navigating to `/player/simulations/:simulationId` loads the latest published `simulation_versions` row for that simulation.
-   - If the manifest loads, the top bar shows the manifest title and description, the scene image renders in the left pane, and the Task tab shows the prompt plus checklist items.
+   - The page reads `manifest_json` from that published version and passes it into the player UI.
+When present, the top bar shows the manifest title and description, the scene image renders in the left pane, and the Task tab shows the prompt plus checklist items.
-   - If the manifest is missing or invalid, a user-friendly error message appears in both the scene area and Task tab instead of breaking the app.
+   - If no published version exists or the manifest JSON is invalid/missing required fields, a user-friendly error message appears in the scene area and Utility panel instead of breaking the app.

 3. **Layout and controls**
    - The UI displays a two-pane layout: Scene on the left and Utility panel on the right.